attheodo/attheodo.github.io/about.md

 ---
 layout: about
 permalink: /about/
+quote: Always do your best.
+What you plant now, you will harvest later.
 ---

 Hey there!
 I am Athanasios “Thanos” Theodoridis and I live in the quiet and beautiful city of [Thessaloniki, Greece](http://en.wikipedia.org/wiki/Thessaloniki).